JKZH-Cyber/Honeypot-Project/README.md

 ### Ran the T-Pot Installer:
 I executed the T-Pot installation script (env bash -c "$(curl -sL https://github.com/telekom-security/tpotce/raw/master/install.sh)"
 ), following the prompts to configure the honeypot services and deploy the system.
-But was given an error that it cannot be isntalled with the root user.
+But I was given an error that it cannot be installed with the root user.
 I then created a user from my initials (jkzh), gave permissions, and switched user.
-Once doing so I was able to install T-pot sucessfully.
+Once doing so, I was able to install T-pot successfully.

 See below: Failed attempt at installation.